Product table columns

 The available columns are:

-add-to-cart .
+button.
 You can also add columns for any product attribute, custom field or custom taxonomy term.

 You can choose as many columns as you want and in any order.
 You must separate each column with a comma.
 It doesn’t matter if there are spaces before or after the comma.